sysflow-telemetry/sf-processor/plugins/actions/example/README.md

 ## How do actions work?

 Actions are implemented via the golang plugin mechanism.
-An action must implement the following interface defined in the `core/policyengine/engine` package.
+An action must implement the following interface, defined in the `github.com/sysflow-telemetry/sf-processor/core/policyengine/engine` package.

 ```go
 // Prototype of an action function